Mungert69/FreeNetworkMonitorBlog/content/posts/EnterpriseGradeSecurityForSmallBusinesses.md

 Advanced Add-Ons: Quantum & Penetration Testing at Your Fingertips

-Should Sarah’s clients require extra assurance, Free Network Monitor Assistant can trigger advanced quantum resilience tests or even coordinate penetration testing, all orchestrated via the chat assistant.
+Should Sarah’s clients require extra assurance, Quantum Ready Monitor Assistant can trigger advanced quantum resilience tests or even coordinate penetration testing, all orchestrated via the chat assistant.

 For example: